tiagoclc/cbpi_FermentWifi/README.md

 Para que o FermentWifi possa ser utilizado com o CraftBeerPi, a temperatura mínima e a máxima devem ser ajustadas para 0, através do app ou do navegador.
 Lembre-se que o FermentWifi deve estar conectado à mesma rede que o CraftBeerPi.

+Importante!!!
+Após a intalação rode o seguinte comando na raspberry pi, sem as aspas: "sudo ln -s ~/craftbeerpi3/modules/plugins/cbpi_FermentWifi/esp.service /etc/avahi/services/"
+Desta forma, o Esp8266 poderá enxergar o sistema CraftBeerPi na sua rede.

 ## Screenshot ##

 ## Installation
 From CraftBeerPi, navigate to the **System** menu and click **Add-Ons**.
 Find the FermentWifi plugin and click Download.
 You will then have to reboot your Pi for the plugin to become available.

+Important!!!
+After install run this command on raspberry pi, without quotes: "sudo ln -s ~/craftbeerpi3/modules/plugins/cbpi_FermentWifi/esp.service /etc/avahi/services/"
+This way the esp8266 can find the craftbeerpi on your network.

 ## Actor Configuration
 1. Add a new actor from the **Hardware Settings** screen, and select the type FermentWifi